IT ALL STARTED WHEN…

 What is an Advocacy & Empowerment Art Show?

 We seek to Empower both incarcerated individuals and “free people” towards a better vision of community.
-Through the sale and purchase of art, created inside incarceration facilities, individuals can contribute, in a positive way to their community.
-Some choose to financially support families in the “free,” while others give their earnings to a wide range of organizations, from Children’s Hospital to the DU Prison Arts Initiative.
-We believe in empowering people to do better, no matter their past or present circumstance.
+Through the sale and purchase of art created inside incarceration facilities, individuals can contribute, in a positive way, to their community.
+Some choose to financially support families in the “free,” while others give their earnings to a wide range of organizations, from the Children’s Hospital to the DU Prison Arts Initiative.
+We believe in empowering people to do better, no matter their past or present circumstances.

 We seek to Connect people.
-Encored in the values of Restorative Justice we seek to connect ALL our community.
+Encored in the values of Restorative Justice, we seek to connect ALL our community.
 Because we believe that our inter-dependence is valuable.
-We seek to connect the marginalized with the privileged, the incarcerated to the free, families with their loved ones.
-Through sharing of Art, ideas, emotions, and resources we hope to engage all members in making our community a better home, for those here and those returning from their time incarcerated.
+We seek to connect the marginalized with the privileged, the incarcerated with the free, and families with their loved ones.
+Through sharing of Art, ideas, emotions, and resources, we hope to engage all members in making our community a better home, for those here and those returning from their time incarcerated.

 We achieve these goals by promoting, displaying, and selling inmate-created artwork in an annual show.
 Each artist is required to provide a unique explanation or “Statement of Need,” which is displayed along with the art at each show.
 All proceeds go directly to fulfilling the “need” identified by the artist.